 The biggest surprise that awaits most new players are the boss fights.
 The boss fights in Miracle World are decided by matches of rock, scissors, paper.
 Yes, seriously.
 There are items that let you see what the boss is going to choose, allowing you to change your strategy accordingly, but you actually have to take a complete stab in the dark for the first boss.
 Whoever wins best two out of three is victor.
 In the latter half of the game, the bosses actually attack you after you have beaten them at rock, scissors, paper, and although they have predictable patterns of attack, they do pose a moderate challenge.
 Even the final boss gets down for a game of rock, scissors, paper before going at it with Alex.

 Alex Kidd in Miracle World is a classic.
 An off-beat, quirky and underrated classic.
-While most people think of Sonic the Hedgehog and marketplace failures whenever someone mentions the name Sega, back in the 80’s it was all Alex.
-There were a few other games that featured Alex and they, with the exception of Alex Kidd in Shinobi World, were all rubbish.
+While most people think of Sonic the Hedgehog and marketplace failures whenever someone mentions Sega, back in the 80’s it was all Alex.
+There were a few other games that featured Alex and, with the exception of Alex Kidd in Shinobi World, all rubbish.
 If you want to see what defined Sega before Sonic the Hedgehog came along, then look no further.